Recipe for traditional Austrian Baked Semolina Porridge (Grieß-Schmarrn) with pear compote.

 - lemon peel from 1 lemon

-- more Butter to grease the baking pan
+- butter to grease the baking pan

 - powdered sugar or syrup